mecid/mecid.github.io/_posts/2022-03-29-zone-sharing-in-cloudkit.md

 }
 ```

-As you can see in the example above, we create a new CKShare object and set the public permission to read-only.
-The default value is none which blocks anyone from accessing your data without your approval.
+As you can see in the example above, we create a new *CKShare* object and set the public permission to *readOnly*.
+The default value is *none* which blocks anyone from accessing your data without your approval.

-Remember that you can have only one instance of CKShare per zone in the database.
+Remember that you can have only one instance of *CKShare* per zone in the database.
 You need to check if you already have one and fetch if it is available.
-The next step is to present an instance of UICloudSharingController with the created CKShare object.
+The next step is to present an instance of *UICloudSharingController* with the created *CKShare* object.

 ```swift
 struct CloudKitShareView: UIViewControllerRepresentable {